-Compare and contrast the games played by the decade they were in elementary school.
+Compare and contrast the games played by decade they were in elementary school.
 Then write a comparison of the games played by decade, including concrete details, quotations, examples, and graphics.
 What generalizations can you make about each generation?
 Do you think other people in their generation shared similar experiences?
 Why or why not?

-Think of a problem in your community you would like to solve.
+Think of a problem in your community.
 Brainstorm solutions and create a practical solution modeling the plan using diagrams, charts, graphs, equations, etc.